timescale/docs/use-timescale/data-tiering/tiered-data-replicas-forks.md

 You can untier or drop a chunk, in which case what is described in the previous section covers what happens.

-And you can tier new data, at which point a fork deviates form the primary in a similar way as all forks do.
+And you can tier new data, at which point a fork deviates from the primary in a similar way as all forks do.

 New data tiered are not shared with parent or sibling servers, this is new data tiered for that server and we count them as a new object for the purposes of billing.

 If you decide to tier more data that’s not in the primary, you will pay to store it in the low-cost tier,